EnterpriseDB/tpa/docs/tpaexec-deploy.md

 ## Selective deployment

-You can deploy on a subset of your hosts using the `deploy_hosts` option to ansible:
+You can limit the deployment to a subset of your hosts by setting `deploy_hosts` to a comma-separated list of instance names:

 ```bash
 [tpa]$ tpaexec deploy ~/clusters/speedy -v -e deploy_hosts=keeper,quaver
 ```

-This will run the first stage of the deployment, which gathers information about your hosts, everywhere, and the rest of the deployment only on the given hosts.
+This will run the deployment on the given instances, though it will also initially execute some tasks on other hosts to collect information about the state of the cluster.

+(Setting `deploy_hosts` is the recommended alternative to using Ansible's `--limit` option, which TPAexec does not support.)

 ## deploy.yml